koryr/money-transfer/README.md

 Setup config properties with correct database credentials. in your terminal cd to root folder of the project.
 ```
-mvn package #to build the project.
+mvn spring-boot:run  #to build the project.
-cd target

 ```
+Use postman to access API endpoint on localhost:8080

 ## API